reserve-protocol/token-zapper/README.md

 }
 ```

 The `SearcherResult` will show you the path the path the searcher will use and an on the individual swaps it will execute.
 The `SearcherResult` can be converted into a transaction via the `.toTransaction()` method on the `SearcherResult`.
 This will encode all the individual `Action's` into something the `ZapperExecutor` can run.
-It will also simulate the transaction and estimate gas.
+It will also simulate the transaction fully estimate gas and outputs.

 ```typescript
 const transaction = await searcherResult.toTransaction()